CLient Login

 Contents:

-LIA came first and is still, generally speaking, used for driving in-store traffic—not for delivery or shipping.
+Local Inventory Ads (LIA) came first and is still, generally speaking, used for driving in-store traffic—not for delivery or shipping.
 LIA "breaks the mold" of the standard online shopping experience because it focuses on targeting local shoppers who are physically near a store.
 LIA ads can also promote “Buy Online and Pickup In-Store” (BOPIS) as well as “Curbside Pickup,” often featuring badging like “In stock nearby” or “1.5 miles away”—all emphasizing an in-person shopping experience.

 At some point, however, Google realized that they had all this in-store LIA data, and some of these stores also offered local delivery.
 Google decided to let stores advertise this, but it wasn’t entirely simple.
 Just because a product exists in-store doesn’t necessarily mean it can be delivered.
 How could Google modify the LIA feeds to allow merchants to specify that certain items could indeed be delivered?